kubeflow/pipelines/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-name: Bug Report
+name: Bug report
-about: Report a bug encountered with Kubeflow Pipelines
+about: Report any other issue encountered with Kubeflow Pipelines
+title: "[Others]: [Bug Name]"
 ---

 ### What steps did you take: